Margaret Clement: Biography

 Clement's maiden name was Giggs.
 She was born in 1508, the daughter of a gentleman of Norfolk.
 She became the ward of Sir Thomas More, who brought her up from childhood together with his own daughter, who was also named Margaret.

 Algebra was probably her special study and More had an "algorisme stone" of hers with him in the Tower of London during his imprisonment, which he sent back to her the day before his execution in 1535.

 In devotion to her Catholic faith and to its adherents, she risked her life to aid the Carthusian Martyrs, monks starved to death in prison for refusal to renounce the Faith.
 She obtained also the shirt in which Thomas More suffered, and preserved it as a relic.
 Sir Thomas Elyot had conveyed to her and her husband the indignation felt by Emperor Charles V, Catherine of Aragon's nephew, at More's resignation, but William Roper, writing years later, had the emperor talking about More's execution; as R. W. Chambers points out, Elyot was not ambassador to the imperial court when More died.

-She remained a Roman Catholic, and died in exile on 6 July 1570 at Mechlin, in the Duchy of Brabant, part of the Habsburg Netherlands.
-She had two children.
-One daughter, Winifred, married William Rastell, More's nephew, who became a judge.
-The other, also called Margaret Clement, became the superior of a religious convent in Leuven.
+She remained a staunch Catholic, and died in exile on 6 July 1570 at Mechlin, in the Duchy of Brabant, part of the Habsburg Netherlands.
+She had two daughters.
+One, Winifred, married William Rastell, More's nephew, who became a judge.
+The other daughter, also called Margaret Clement, became the superior of a religious convent in Leuven.